WalterMaroney/Cosmos.Cms/Documentation/Origin.md

 This requires a dynamic website, able to update with user input.
 Problem is that dynamic sites have vulnerabilities.
 They break, don't perform well, and place strains on infrastructure.

-What was needed was a content management system that achieved the following:
+What was needed was a _dynamic_ content management system that achieved the following:

 * Performed as well as a state website in terms of speed and load.
 * Simplisitc in nature, allowing a non-techical person with little or no training update content.